RunningPeli/virgo-ui/docs/guide/getting-started/configuration.md

 Continuing with our button example, suppose you want to add a `btn--disabled` class to the button when it is disabled.

 The `button` key within your classes configuration can be a function.
-This function receives _all_ of the component instance's props as an object, enabling conditional application of classes based on those props.
+This function receives _all_ of the component instance's slots and props as an object, enabling conditional application of classes based on those props.

 Below is an illustration of how to apply a dynamic class using the `VirgoButton`'s `disabled` property: